Decolonising monitoring and evaluation and research: practical guidance from a feminist approach

 When will the course be held?

-The course will be held from 3-6 December 2024.
+The course will be held on 26th March, 28th March, 2nd April, and 4th April 2025.
 Each of the four daily sessions is structured as 90 minutes of group learning, followed by a one hour break, then concluding with another 90 minutes of group learning.
 The course will be facilitated using Zoom.

 The timings are: